Are you looking to

 Agora Microfinance Zambia is a microfinance institution dedicated to serving low-income, rural households in Zambia with appropriate financial products.

 Our mission is to contribute to the economic well-being of the poor through effective provision of appropriate financial services.
-AMZ has 11 branches around Zambia.
+AMZ has 11 branches across Zambia.
 Of these branches 9 are in rural areas.

 The global mission is to alleviate poverty through lasting solutions that help people build assets, create jobs and raise their standard of living.